 Speaking of growth, credit insurance can be looked upon favourably by lenders when a business seeks funding.
 “Any funder holding a charge over book debts will take comfort in the knowledge that this part of their security is backed by insurance.
 It may also be formally assigned to them.
 So, in the event of a loss, the claim funds are routed directly from the insurer to the funder,” Laurence explains.

-Navigating the market
+Navigating the post-Covid market

 As with any insurance product, it’s important to choose the right policy and level of cover to ensure you have adequate protection.
-And with such a wide and competitive marketplace, specialist credit insurance brokers are well-placed to ensure their clients receive the most affordable and appropriate deals.
+And with a wide and competitive marketplace, specialist credit insurance brokers are well-placed to ensure their clients receive the most affordable and appropriate deals.

 “A specialist broker will not only provide its clients with a wider view of the whole market, but should also be able to drive the best deal.
 They will also remain on hand to support clients through the policy period and assist with the renewal process when the time comes,” Laurence affirms.